Delicious Homemade Granola

 Baking & Toppings

 • Let the granola cool completely (about 45 minutes if you use a cooling rack under the pan) before topping with dried fruit (or chocolate chips if you're into that).
 If you want big chunks, break the granola into pieces with your hands.
-If you want smaller pieces, use a spoon to stir it around a bit.
+If you want smaller pieces, use a spoon to break the granola up a bit.

 Notes